kiwiFaL/kiwifal.github.io/_posts/2025-05-20-verification-by-inspection-in-do-178c.md

 # Verification by Inspection in DO-178C: When to Use It (Rarely)

-If you see "inspection" as the verification method for a requirment, you should be immediatley suspicious.
+If you see "inspection" as the verification method for a requirement, you should be immediately suspicious.

 ## What is Verification by Inspection?